qixils/NeoForgeAP/README.md

 ### Connect to the MultiServer

-Using minecraft 1.19 connect to the server `localhost`.
+Using Minecraft 1.21.5, connect to the server `localhost` in direct connections.

 Once you are in game type `/connect <AP-Address> (Port) (Password)` where `<AP-Address>` is the address of the Archipelago server. `(Port)` is only required if the Archipelago server is not using the default port of